 In 1992, with a push from my Uncle, I learned how to scan an image and run text into a template on a Mac.
 I was fascinated and hooked.
 I quickly fell into a profession that allowed my creativity to flow by becoming a self-taught Graphic Designer.

 I found myself on a fulfilling yet challenging path.
 I took positions for much lower pay than the norm, simply for the experience.
 I would sometimes do work for free to fill my portfolio.
 I followed industry professionals before it was cool.
 I read magazines, dissected layouts, and analyzed advertisements.
 My favorite road-trip game was "name that font" on billboards.
 I saw the internet blowing up, and taught myself to code websites.
 I learned how to manage servers and databases.
-I became comfortable with Macs, PeeCees, and Linux computing.
+I became comfortable with Macs, Windows, and Linux computing.

 Fast forward to 2003 when I thought I landed my "job-for-life" as the Marketing Director for a prominent company in Hawaii.
 I quickly learned there is more to that title than leading a department in creating catalogs and flyers.
 I struggled for every success I gained.
 It came to an abrupt end after a corporate merger; I was lied to, deceived, and ultimately made a fool right before being laid off.

 It took several years for me to recuperate and come to terms with my shortcomings.
-With the support of loved ones, I made the first serious step with my career by attending Leeward Community College in Hawaii.
+With the support of loved ones, I took the first serious step for my career by attending Leeward Community College in Hawaii.
 Grants and scholarships paid for almost everything while I worked in retail to pick up the slack.
 In 2018, right after I turned 50, I proudly held an AS in Management with Honors - something I never dreamed I would achieve.

 I was offered a scholarship to further my studies but decided to find work instead.
-I found my newly acquired degree was shadowed by my past experiences, and employers still would not extend an offer of employment.
+I found my newly acquired degree shadowed by my past experiences, and employers still would not extend an offer of employment.
 I was told that I had too much experience for a "lower grade" position, yet not enough of an education to justify management or even supervisory positions.
 Apparently, an AS with honors isn't quite acceptable due to all of my past work experience.

 I was told, "It just isn't enough."

 I became angry in my frustration.
 Part of me wondered if it is really the lack of "pedigree", or if it is my sex that limits me?
-I know that female leadership is woefully under-represented in the business world.
+Female leadership is woefully under-represented in the business world.
 The few female leaders I know personally in Honolulu struggle to be taken seriously.
 It all came to a head when a company offered, then retracted, a junior executive position.
 Their reason?
 They thought I had a higher-level degree due to how I presented and carried myself.
 The AS just wasn't enough for them, and I was told: ".... go get a higher degree then we will hire you...".

 All they want is a pedigree?